Student Office of Sustainability

 Free the Planet

-Free the Planet (FTP) is a student environmental organization at the University of Pittsburgh working on campus and in the community to foster awareness about important environmental issues while taking action to resolve them.
-FTP’s primary goal is to creatively
+FTP is a student environmental organization at the University of Pittsburgh working on campus and in the community to foster awareness about important environmental issues while taking action to resolve them.
+Free the Planet’s primary goal is to creatively

 Take Back the Tap